Azure/AppService/_posts/2020-07-14-Cert-Revoke.md

 ---
-title: 'CRITICAL: Certificate Authority revocation due to non-compliance potentially impacting your services on App Service'
+title: 'FAQ on Certificate Authority revocation due to non-compliance of your certificates potentially impacting your App Service'
 author_name: "Yutang Lin"
 tags:
     - certificate revocation